Rich Gannon: 1987

-Gannon was selected in the 4th round (98th overall) of the 1987 NFL Draft by the New England Patriots, who envisioned converting him to a running back, defensive back, or wide receiver.
+Gannon was selected in the fourth round (98th overall) of the 1987 NFL draft by the New England Patriots, who envisioned converting him to a running back, defensive back, or wide receiver.
 Gannon balked at the idea, and he was quickly traded to the Minnesota Vikings.
 Gannon began his career with the Vikings as a backup to starting quarterback Wade Wilson.
 Gannon played four regular and one postseason games in his rookie season of 1987 and accumulated statistics in the Week 10 (November 22) game, a 24–13 victory over the Atlanta Falcons where he completed 2 of 6 passes for 18 yards.
 Despite the Vikings finishing just above .500 on the season at 8–7, they unexpectedly won their first two postseason games, though Gannon was lightly used in the playoffs, rushing for 3 yards in the Vikings' Wild Card game, a 44–10 win over the New Orleans Saints on the road.
 That game was the first playoff game in Saints team history.
-The Cinderella Vikings eventually lost lost the NFC championship game to the eventual Super Bowl XXII champion Washington Redskins.
+The Cinderella Vikings eventually lost the NFC championship game to the eventual Super Bowl XXII champion Washington Redskins.